Chung-Research-Group/AIM/docs-builder/source/index.rst

 -------

-**AIM** (Adsorption Inetrgated Modules) is a collection of MATLAB based GUI modules for adsorption isotherm based fixed bed process modelling.
+**AIM** (Adsorption Integrated Modules) is a collection of MATLAB based GUI modules for adsorption isotherm based fixed bed process modelling.
 **AIM** modules provide an integrated workflow for adsorption isotherm fitting at single and multiple temperatures, isosteric heat of adsorption estimation, mixture adsorption isotherm predcition, and multicomponent fixed bed breakthrough simulation.